fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 ### PubMed_Central_ID_Converter_for_humans: PubMed API use for humans

 A simple library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
-Key features:
+Summary of Key Features:
 - **Control if you get results in a Python dictionary, Pandas dataframe, or JSON text**.
 - **It is Pyodide/JupyterLite compatible**.

+ABOUT

+A Python-based library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
-Use the library to get PMIDs, PubMed Central identifiers, if they exist, and DOI for scientific literature.
+Use the library to get PubMed identifiers (PMIDs), PubMed Central identifiers, if they exist, and DOI indentifiers for scientific literature.
 It is largely Python-related kernel agnostic, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.
+At present, command line use of the library is not compatible with Pyodide/Jupyterite.
+Command line use is fully allowed in a typical system with the BASH shell.
 In an opionated choice, the default format for the results is a Pandas Dataframe; however, this can be adjusted with settings.

 ---------